Culture of Papua New Guinea: Literature

+A distinct body of Papua New Guinean literature emerged in the leadup to independence, with the first major publication being Ten Thousand Years in a Lifetime, an autobiography by Albert Maori Kiki published in 1968.
+The government began to actively support literature in 1970, publishing works in multiple languages.
+Much of this early work was nationalistic and anti-colonial.
+1970 saw the beginning of some local newspapers, as well as the publication of the first Papua New Guinean novel: Crocodile by Vincent Eri.

-Ulli Beier, a lecturer in English Literature at the University of Papua New Guinea since 1967 was crucial in encouraging young writers and getting their work published.
+Ulli Beier, a lecturer in English Literature at the University of Papua New Guinea since 1967, was crucial in encouraging young writers and getting their work published.
 From 1969 to 1974 he was the editor of Kovave, a journal of New Guinea literature.
 He also published Papua Pocket Poets, and Pidgin Pocket Plays.
 Kovave ceased publication in 1974 but was replaced by the journal New Guinea Writing although this concentrated on folk tales.
 Natachee was the first Papuan poet to appear in print.
 The first autobiography was Albert Maori Kiki's Kiki in 1974.
 The first novel was Crocodile (1970) by Vincent Eri.

 Visual arts

 There is a rich and diverse tradition of visual art.
 In particular, Papua New Guinea is world-famous for carved wooden sculpture: masks, canoes, story-boards.
 Many of the best collections of these are held in overseas museums.
 Those identified as being in the first wave of contemporary art in Papua New Guinea are: Mathias Kauage OBE (1944–2003), Timothy Akis, Jakupa Ako and Joe Nalo, all from the tough urban area of Port Moresby.
 Kauage won Australia's Blake Prize for Religious Art, four of his works are in the Glasgow Museum of Modern Art, and he had a solo show in 2005 at the Horniman Museum, "Kauage's Visions: Art from Papua New Guinea".
 Other noted Papua New Guinean visual artists include Larry Santana, Martin Morububuna and Heso Kiwi.